SwatiSTiwari/ReactJs-Interview-Question/README.md

     <h3>7.
 Explain React Hooks.</h3>
 </summary>

-Hooks let you use more of React’s features without having to use classes.
+Hooks let you use more of React's features without having to use classes.
 The first hook that you will most likely encounter is useState. useState is a Hook that lets you add React state to function components.
 It returns an array with a getter and a setter.

 The syntax looks like